vpandichi/worldtour_proiect/README.md

 17. Added scroll effects
 18. Created admin page, added blog posts database
 19. Fixed admin page bug, created registration page.
+20. Created login page for db users.
+Stuck on password encryption.
+Cannot read encrypted passwords after the user has registered.
+Cannot log in user as the hash/salt changes at every attempt and it will never match the one on the database.
+Need to work out a solution tomorrow.

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x